wrytherUC/TaskRuler/README.md

 -	Set up alarms on when to start.
 -	Set timers for task to help take you out of a hyper focused state.

-Use your Android device to create tasks and sub tasks to help keep your organized. \
+Use your Android device to create tasks and sub tasks to help keep your organized.\
-Associate tasks to your Google calendar. \
+Associate tasks to your Google calendar.\
-Save tasks to use as templates.Take photos with the on-device camera. \
+Save tasks to use as templates.\

 ## Storyboard